 Embed Tracking Links into Your Ads

 First, you must embed tracking links into your ads.
-These tracking links can be created on the tracking provider’s platform.
+You can create these links on the tracking provider’s platform.
 Each link is unique, so it is connected to only one publisher.
 By adding additional parameters, you can also make it unique for single campaigns and even for specific ads.

 Implement the Tracking SDK into Your App

 The second requirement for attribution tracking is an SDK that you need to integrate into your app.
-This SDK is the interface between your app and the server of your tracking providers.
-It reports app opens and other in-app events that you must define upfront.
+This SDK is the interface between your app and the server of your tracking provider.
+It reports app opens and other in-app events that your users perform, given you defined them upfront.

 Set Up Postback URLs

 Finally, you need to make the tracking provider’s data available to the ad networks you use to promote your app.
-To do so you must implement a postback URL, provided by your user acquisition partner, into the system of your tracking provider.
+To do so you must implement a postback URL into the system of your tracking provider.
+Ask your user acquisition partner for this URL.
 When a click, install, or post-install events happens, the tracking server sends information via the postback URL to the ad network’s server.

-The big tracking providers have very deep integrations with the major ad networks, so setting up postback URLs is not necessary.
+The big tracking providers have very deep integrations with the major ad networks like Google Ads or Facebook, so setting up postback URLs is not necessary.
 However, for smaller networks and agencies, a manual setup might be mandatory.
-Double-check with the representatives of your tracking provider and ad network, if you are unsure about it.
+Double-check with the representatives of your tracking partner and ad network, if you are unsure about it.